This website uses cookies to ensure you get the best experience on our website.

 A new hire requires help from multiple departments.
 Finance requires their bank and W2 documentation to send out paychecks.
 IT needs to set up computers and phones.

 The key is communication.
-That is one reason to enter your checklist in the Employee Onboarding Add-In is important.
+That is one reason to enter your checklist in the Employee Onboarding is important.
 You can document and ensure every person in the process gets the right info.

 4. Send new hire packet